svet/Record-my-position/README.rst

 General
 =======

-This is a simple iPhone client to record and save GPS information.
+Record my GPS position is a simple iPhone client to record and save GPS information.
 Note that for the moment the program only uses active GPS, which drains the battery quickly, even when running in the background.
 Don't run it for more than an hour if you want to use your iPhone as something other than a dead weight.

 The app works for the iPod touch, but the precission varies a lot and you depend on wifi location, so you won't get very useful